Impact-Dev1/Road-Traffic-Severity-Classification/README.md

 - Seaborn
 - Scikit-learn

+## For Conda

+Use the command to create a conda env with required packages

+👉 conda create -n {env-name} python=3.10 \
+👉 conda activate {env-name} \
+👉 conda install numpy matplotlib pandas scikit-learn seaborn jupyter imblearn

 ## Dataset

 The dataset used for this project is the [Road Accidents Severity Dataset](https://www.kaggle.com/datasets/kanuriviveknag/road-accidents-severity-dataset) dataset from Kaggle.
 It contains 32 features and 12k records of road accidents.